Adventures in Bureaucracy

 So the bunny felt the snake all over, and remarked, "Well, you're smooth and slippery, and you have a forked tongue, no backbone and no balls.
 I'd say you must be French."

-Read this and this and think about all those people who say that Bush is the bad guy.
-(Via Joanne Jacobs)
+this and think about all those people who say that Bush is the bad guy.
+(Via

 Gratuitous Kiwi joke of the day!
 Well, not so much a joke as an accurate transliteration.
 They really do talk like that down there.
 But that's why it's such a fun place to visit.
 Where else does two and two and two mean sex?